-I've spent decades coaching, watching, and studying football.
-One thing I learned slowly, and against the grain of almost everything the sport teaches its coaches, is that when a player can't read the game, the problem is almost never that they lack a "tactic."
-The problem is that they don't understand enough of what they're seeing.
-Not a missing system.
-Not a deficit in "decision-making skills."
-Not an inability to "think tactically."
-They simply don't know what the patterns mean, and everything downstream from that is a system optimizing for the wrong variable.
+I spent eighteen years coaching, watching, and studying football.
+One thing I learned slowly, against the grain of almost everything the sport teaches its coaches, is that when a player can't read the game, the problem is almost never a missing tactic.
+They don't understand what they're seeing.
+They don't know what the patterns mean, and everything downstream is a system optimizing for the wrong variable.

-I borrowed that framing from Carl Hendrick, the educator and author, who recently wrote something that stopped me cold.
-He was writing about reading comprehension, about why students struggle to understand text, and his argument applies to football with almost no modification.
-Here's his core insight, adapted:
+I borrowed that framing from Carl Hendrick, the educator and author.
+He was writing about reading comprehension, about why students struggle to understand text, and his argument applies to football with almost no modification:

 A text does not carry its meaning fully formed inside it.
-It relies on knowledge that already exists in the reader's mind: vocabulary, background information, conceptual frameworks built over years of experience.
+It relies on knowledge already in the reader's mind: vocabulary, background information, conceptual frameworks built over years.
 When those structures are present, meaning emerges quickly and almost effortlessly.
 When they are absent, the words remain visible but the understanding never arrives.

 Replace "text" with "football match."
 Replace "reader" with "player."
 The parallel isn't metaphor.
 It's structural.